 Swanson’s COMBINATION SQUARE package is all I’ve ever needed for squares:

 Pre-prime Pine Trim

 Also, I feel that a miter saw is just indispensable for this project (and any other trim project).
 While I advocate for the best tools possible, I know not everyone needs a pro-grade saw.
 Even a smaller 10″ hobby saw can be effective enough to make good clean cuts on casings.
-(Harbor Freight has long been the best outlet for affordable power tools.)

 With the right tools at hand, you’re ready to begin!